kione83/Web-Course---Full-Stack/wd_week_1/day_2/lecture.md

 - NOTE: Note the opening and closing tag for `<html>`

 ### HEAD
 The `<head>` element contains meta information about the HTML page.
-"Metadata" is data about data.
-In other words, it's information that's used to describe the data that's contained in something like a web page, document, or file.
+It's information that's used to describe the data that's contained in something like a web page, document, or file.
 Another way to think of metadata is as a short explanation or summary of what the data is.

 - DESCRIPTION:
   - For behind the scenes info